Transmitter Maintenance - RT's Radio Home Page

 Once the Ranger and Valiant are initially restored to good working order and kept in a climate controlled environment, dust is likely the main culprit.
 Best to keep the rig covered when off line for extended periods.
 Of course, lubricants in the various shafts degrades over time and must be reapplied.
 Periodic cleaning of the rectifier tube sockets and area around them is advisable whenever the case is removed.

 Viking 500 Fan: The original Viking Five Hundred fan motor needs lubrication at least once a year.
-Though it is a fiddly operation, it is best to remove the motor from the chassis to lubricate it.
+Though it is a fiddly task to remove the fan from the chassis, it is best to do so to properly lubricate it.
 It has an absorbent material for retaining oil at each bearing.
 Perhaps more frequent lubrication is warranted depending on the accumulated hours of operation.
 A modern fan/motor that requires no periodic lubrication could be installed; however, the fan blade may not line up with the with the intake hole in the bottom cover.
 Be certain it is made for drawing air into the transmitter.

 Back to content | Back to main menu